 What Studies Show

-The concern about road safety in relation to marijuana legalization is real and it’s increasing.
+The concern about road safety in relation to marijuana legalization is genuine, and it’s increasing.
 Driver simulator tests have shown that those under the influence of marijuana react more slowly, have trouble paying attention and maintaining lanes, and make errors when something goes wrong.
 But such tests have also shown that marijuana-impaired drivers are likely to drive at slower speeds, make fewer attempts to overtake, and maintain more distance between their vehicle and the vehicle ahead of them.

 The most recent study from IIHS shows that injury and fatal crash rates in California, Colorado, Nevada, Oregon, and Washington increased in the months after marijuana legalization in each state.
-These states combined saw a 6% increase in injury crash rates and a 4% rise in fatal crashes.
+These states saw a 6% increase in injury crash rates and a 4% rise in fatal crashes.
 Insurance records show a similar increase in claims under collision coverage, which pays for damage to an at-fault, insured driver’s own vehicle.

 Our California car accident attorneys are extremely concerned about this increase in crash rates.
 It is still important to remember that driving under the influence of alcohol and/or drugs is illegal under California Vehicle Code 20001 (a).
 While marijuana for recreational use is legal in California, driving under the influence of marijuana is still very much illegal.
 If you cause an accident and injury/kill someone while under the influence of marijuana, you can face criminal charges and penalties.
 Impaired drivers can also be held financially liable for the injuries, damages, and losses they cause.